 How do I make a claim?

-To find out more about what you should do after a shopping accident and how to make your claim for compensation, contact us.
+To find out more about what you should do after being injured in a shop and how to make your claim for compensation, contact us.
 Our specialist slip and trip accident claim solicitors will help you to maximise your settlement and claim without hassle.

-You can start your claim online or request a call back, and one of our expert team will be in touch.
+You can start your claim online or , and one of our expert team will be in touch.
 Alternatively, call us on 01225 430285.
 We’ll only need a few minutes of your time to let you know if you can make a claim.